Empty room with cracked walls and a lone chair, reflecting emotional exhaustion and burnout.

 This may be relevant if you are continuing to function, but at increasing cost.
 You may:

-• find that perfectionism and self-pressure are increasingly difficult to sustain
+→ Find perfectionism and self-pressure increasingly difficult to sustain

-• experience a persistent sense of not quite doing enough, despite evidence to the contrary
+→ Experience a persistent sense of not doing enough, despite continued achievement